Meet the LBD Lab

 Research Assistant

-Sameeha is a sophomore at Tulane University from Mandeville, Louisiana, majoring in Exercise Science.
+Sameeha is a junior at Tulane University from Mandeville, Louisiana, majoring in Exercise Science.
 She is also minoring in Sociology, which led to her interest in joining Dr. Markant’s lab to see the relationship between psychology and sociology, along with her interest in being able to work with children.
 In her free time, Sameeha enjoys playing pickleball, drinking coffee, painting, and baking.
 After graduating from Tulane, she hopes to attend medical school to pursue a career in orthopedic sports medicine.

 Lana Alsghair